airline_alliances

 Headquarters: Fort Worth, Texas, USA

-Coverage: 170 countries, 900 destinations, 8 million annual passengers, 11,000 daily departures, 620 lounges
+Coverage: 170 countries, 900 destinations, 500 million annual passengers, 13,000 daily departures, nearly 700 lounges

-Oneworld alliance includes 13 member airlines.
-Source: The Miles Genie
+Oneworld alliance includes 15 member airlines

 Corporate travel program for large businesses

-The Global Corporate Travel Program is designed to offer a range of services for corporate clients and make business traveling more efficient and cost-effective.
+The Global Corporate Travel Program is designed to offer a range of services for corporate clients and make business travel more efficient and cost-effective.
 The following are some key benefits and services of the program.

 • Airline discount.
 It can vary depending on the airline and specific terms of the corporate agreement.